bruits/maudit/website/content/docs/philosophy.md

 Many parts of Maudit projects are written in Rust, a compiled language, thus requiring recompilation for changes.
 This overhead is justified by the assumption that structural changes are less frequent than content updates.
 For example, in a blog, new articles are more common than layout changes.

 Without delving into the complexities of incremental builds, this architecture allows Maudit projects to build very quickly, even for large websites, thanks to the raw performance of a compiled language.

+### Maudit is a library, not a framework

+Every feature in Maudit was designed to be able to be used outside of Maudit.
+You can access and load all of your content outside of Maudit.
+Maudit pages are normal Rust structs and can be handled outside of Maudit, and so on.

+In the simplest terms, you call Maudit, it does not call you.